dylan-lang/opendylan/documentation/core-reference/source/threads.rst

 released.
 The lock is freed when the counter becomes zero.

-The *<read-write-lock>* class is less efficient than the other lock classes defined in the Threads library.
+The *<read-write-lock>* class is less efficient than the other lock classes defined in the Threads module.
 However, it provides an efficient and convenient means to protect data that is frequently read and may occasionally be written by multiple concurrent threads.